 Are 5.11 Tactical Boots Any Good?

-Yes, 5.11 tactical boots are good and they come with essential features for comfort and protection.
-Some of these features include advanced construction, slip/oil resistant outsoles, a shock mitigation system, ankle support, waterproofness, breathability, advanced cushioning, flexibility, and more.
+Yes, 5.11 tactical boots are good and come with essential features for comfort and protection.
+These features include:

 Are Dark Coyote 5.11 Tactical Boots AR 670-1 Compliant?